Lemons, Lavender, & Laundry

 I recommend putting the shower steamer in the corner, on the shower floor.
 The steamer needs water to dissolve and release the scent, but you don’t want it to be hit directly or it will dissolve to quickly.
 The shower steamer placed out of direct water flow should last through a short shower.

-What is the Shelf Life of Homemade Shower Bombs?
+What is the Shelf Life of Homemade Shower Steamers?

 I wouldn’t expect homemade shower bombs to “go bad” necessarily; the bigger issue is the loss of scent over time.
 I would try to use them within 6 months of making them for optimal “scent factor”.
 If you don’t think you’ll use them that quickly, you can also make a half-batch.